saurabhnagrecha/Pandas-to-ARFF/README.md

 # pandas2arff
-- Create an ARFF string from an existing pandas dataframe
+- Create an ARFF dump file from an existing pandas dataframe

 - Imports column names straight from the pandas dataframe